-While most couples attribute a fizzling sex life to a loss of connection, many women can blame their low libido on their hormones.
-Dr. Sara Gottfried, M.D., explains the root cause of a low sex drive in 70% of cases is a hormonal imbalance.
-While rising stress levels and an imbalance of estrogen and progesterone can be the culprit for females, fluctuating testosterone levels could also be problematic.
+While most couples attribute a fizzling sex life to a loss of connection, many women can blame their low libido on hormones.
+Dr. Sara Gottfried, M.D., explains the cause of a low sex drive in 70% of cases is a hormonal imbalance.
+While rising stress levels and an imbalance of estrogen and progesterone can be a female’s culprit, fluctuating testosterone levels could also be problematic.

-If you notice you’ve been feeling upset, irritable, and anxious for no known reason and you don’t have a history of mental illness, consider asking your doctor about the possibility of a hormonal imbalance.
-According to Clinical-Depression.co.uk, too much cortisol and adrenaline may lead to depression, as those who have this mental disorder are found to have an increased level of these hormones in their blood.
+If you notice you’ve been feeling upset, irritable, and anxious for no reason and you don’t have a history of mental illness, consider asking your doctor about a hormonal imbalance.
+According to Clinical-Depression.co.uk, too much cortisol and adrenaline may lead to depression, as those who have this mental disorder have an increased level of these hormones in their blood.

-Try meditating or starting a new exercise regimen to keep stress at bay (and to keep those bad thoughts about your ex at bay, too).
+Try meditating or starting a new exercise regimen to keep stress at bay.

-If you’ve been getting your eight hours of sleep in and you’re still bringing a 16-ounce jug of coffee to every meeting, this is a sign your hormones are imbalanced.
+If you’ve been sleeping at least eight hours and you still bring a huge mug of coffee to every meeting, you may have imbalanced hormones.
 BodyLogicMD explains an imbalance can make women feel tired.
-For many women, fatigue occurs around the time of menopause, as this is when hormone levels are in flux.
+For many women, fatigue occurs around menopause when hormone levels are in flux.

 Next: An explanation for how big your belly feels right now

-Bloating is the magic trick none of us asked for.
-It adds pounds to the scale, inches to our waistlines, and can come and go without warning.
-Many women report feeling bloated around the time of their period, but fluid retention can be a constant problem for those who have a hormone imbalance.
-Nanette Santoro, M.D., the reproductive endocrinologist and professor at Albert Einstein College of Medicine, tells Shape an imbalance involving progesterone is likely the reason your body is holding onto that water for dear life.
-Changes in hormones can also disrupt the digestive system, which can lead to gas and constipation.
+None of us asked for this magic trick.
+Bloating adds pounds and inches, and it can come and go without warning.
+Many women feel bloated around the time of their period, but fluid retention can be a constant problem for those with a hormone imbalance.
+Nanette Santoro, M.D., a reproductive endocrinologist and professor at Albert Einstein College of Medicine, tells Shape an imbalance involving progesterone is likely the reason your body holds onto water.
+Hormone changes can also disrupt the digestive system, leading to gas and constipation.

 In general, high-fat meals take longer to digest, and cruciferous veggies and carbonated drinks can make your situation worse.
-While you sort out the hormone issue, avoid foods like these so you don’t have an even bigger problem.
+While you sort out the hormone issue, avoid foods like these so you don’t have a bigger problem.